-Also ongoing is COASTAL, a Phase 3 study evaluating zandelisib in combination with rituximab in patients with r/r FL and MZL who have received at least one prior line of treatment.
-COASTAL is intended to support full marketing applications in the U.S. and globally in r/r FL and MZL patients receiving at least one prior line of treatment.
-COASTAL is also intended (subject to FDA agreement) to act as the required confirmatory study for the potential U.S. accelerated approvals of zandelisib based on the TIDAL study.
+COASTAL, the ongoing Phase 3, randomized study, is evaluating the ID and time-limited therapy of zandelisib in combination with rituximab in patients with r/r FL and MZL who have received at least one prior line of treatment.
+COASTAL is intended to support marketing applications in the U.S. and globally in r/r FL and MZL patients receiving at least one prior line of treatment.

 We are also conducting a multi-arm, open-label, Phase 1b dose finding and expansion trial evaluating zandelisib as a monotherapy and in combination with other therapies in patients with relapsed or refractory B-cell malignancies.
-Other initiated studies include Phase 1 and Phase 2 studies being conducted by KKC evaluating zandelisib as a monotherapy in patients in Japan with indolent B-cell malignancy pursuant to our agreement with KKC.
+Other initiated studies include Phase 1 and Phase 2 studies ("MIRAGE") being conducted by KKC evaluating zandelisib as a monotherapy in patients in Japan with indolent B-cell malignancies, pursuant to our agreement with KKC.